hmenager/workflow-is-galaxy-hall/sync201811/cmsearch-multimodel-wf.md

 tool        remove_ove  tmpkadxtU#
 ```

-After clicking on 'Save' button in the workflow editor, tool are
+After clicking on 'Save' button in the workflow editor, tools are
 referenced using 'tool_id' column instead of 'tool_hash' column (in
 'workflow_step' table).

-when hacking the code to force populating 'tool_hash' and setting
+when hacking the code to force populating 'tool_hash' column and setting
-tool_id to None, the problem disappears.
+tool_id column to NULL, the problem disappears.

 # vim: tw=70